slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Gratitude is not only the greatest of virtues, but the parent of all the others.' -- Cicero*

+> *'How lucky I am to have something that makes saying goodbye so hard.' -- A.A.
+Milne*

 Your success means nothing in life.
 It’s forgotten in one generation, two at best.
 But your emotional health lives for hundreds of generations after in the lives of everyone you touch and their descendants.

 <!--
-r> *'I myself am made entirely of flaws, stitched together with good intentions.' -- Augusten Burroughs*
+> *'I myself am made entirely of flaws, stitched together with good intentions.' -- Augusten Burroughs*
 > *'Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.
 If you realize that you have enough, you are truly rich.' -- Lao Tzu*
 > *'#332.
 Nothing is more highly to be prized than the value of each day.' -- Goethe*
 > *'When you are grateful, fear disappears and abundance appears.' -- Anthony Robbins*
 > *'The frog in the well knows nothing of the mighty ocean.' -- Japanese Proverb*
-> *'How lucky I am to have something that makes saying goodbye so hard.' -- A.A.
-Milne*
 - A good life is not a life without problems.
 A good life is a life with good problems. mm
 - play the cards you are dealt.
 And you will often be dealt bad cards.